Pjchardt/presskit/projects/daydreamblue/index.md

 ## Features

 > * Craft new items, accessories and games
-> * Games scattered about the world
+> * Discover mini-games and surprises
-> * Light RPG elements and daily procedural quests mean great replayabilty
+> * Perform daily quests
 > * Two updates a month, open development with community input
 > * Form and create a malleable world
-> * Immersive time of day, wildlife, and more
+> * Enjoy immersive time of day, wildlife, and more
-> * Explore an ever-chaining environment
+> * Use the experience system to level up and buy new items

 ## Videos